-The goal of HSCT for MPS I is to restore the activity of the deficient enzyme, alpha-L-iduronidase, which may improve such symptoms as enlarged liver and spleen, joint stiffness, sleep apnea, heart disease, hydrocephalus and hearing loss.
-Effects on intellectual development vary among children, but the best effects may be obtained if the child with MPS I is transplanted before two years of age.
-HSCT does not correct bone or eye problems, frequently requiring future therapies and surgeries.
+PISCT does not correct bone or eye problems, frequently requiring future therapies and surgeries.
+HSCT in children with MPS VII does not generally have central nervous system benefit.
 Bone marrow and cord blood transplants are types of HSCT.
+Unfortunately, there has been little or no experience with bone marrow transplantation in patients with MPS VII.
+However, experiments in mouse and dog models of MPS VII suggest it may be an effective form of therapy for the systemic disease.
 For parents to fully understand the risks, benefits and limitations of HSCT, it is important to talk with transplant physicians and families who have had the procedure.
 The National MPS Society can put you in touch with physicians and families so you can become better informed before reaching a decision.